Inishturk, island of the wild boar

 The Signal Tower

-Remains of signal tower number 57 atop Inishturk affording 360 degree views of the surroundings.
+Remains of signal tower number 57 atop Inishturk affording 360 degree views of

 For more information on Inishturk, go to: